“Enthusiastic and enlightening”—The New York Times

 It has been reviewed in The New York Times, The New York Review of Books, The Financial Times, The Wall Street Journal, The Observer, The New Statesman, The Spectator, The Daily Telegraph, Publishers Weekly, Kirkus Reviews, The Times Literary Supplement, The Guardian, The Times, The Chicago Review of Books, The New Yorker, The Week, The Oldie, and The Economist.

-I’ve given interviews about it to The Brooklyn Institute of Social Research, The Spectator, The Socialist Worker, Large Hearted Boy, Fieldzine, The London Magazine, Good Intentions, Bungacast, and the Northeastern Global News.
+I’ve given interviews about it to The Brooklyn Institute of Social Research, The Spectator, The Socialist Worker, Large Hearted Boy, Fieldzine, The London Magazine, Good Intentions, Bungacast, Northeastern Global News, The History of Literature podcast, and The Chris Hedges Show.

 It was a New York Times Book Review Editor’s Choice, The Guardian’s Book of the Day (twice), and appeared on the Best Books of 2024 lists for The Financial Times, The Independent, The Big Issue, and Counterfire.